 China has been pressuring Taiwan to reunify with the mainland, while Taiwan sees itself as independent from China.
 Why does this regional conflict matter?

-In recent years, China has become increasingly aggressive against its neighbors and areas it claims sovereignty over.
+In recent years, China has become increasingly aggressive toward its neighbors and other areas it claims sovereignty over.
 This is currently playing out between China and the small island of Taiwan.

 In a 2019 speech, China’s President Xi Jinping called for a peaceful reunification of Taiwan to mainland China under a “one country, two systems” policy.